levipare/tui-task-planner/README.md

 ## Project Summary

-This is a terminal based UI task planner app.
+This is a terminal based UI task planner app written in C++.
 It allows tasks to be created and assigned to certain days.
 Tasks can be checked off or fully deleted.
 The UI is based around a full calendar view of the month and the user can navigate across days/months.
 Tasks are saved to a csv file so that they persist among sessions.